bribironke/dhub-gallery/README.md

    - The application has a responsive design that works on both desktop and mobile devices.
    - Client-side validation is used for contact information fields to provide immediate feedback to users.

-## Evaluation Criteria

-The application will be evaluated based on the following criteria:

-1. **Functionality:** Does the application meet all the specified requirements?

-2. **User Experience:** Is the user interface intuitive and responsive?
-Are there any usability issues?

-3. **Security:** Are security best practices followed to protect user data and prevent unauthorized access?

-4. **Code Quality:** Is the code well-structured, maintainable, and documented?

-5. **Error Handling:** Does the application handle errors gracefully and provide informative error messages to users?

-6. **Testing:** Is the application adequately tested, including unit tests and integration tests?

 ## Setup Instructions

 1. Clone the repository to your local machine.
 2. Set up the necessary environment variables (e.g., database credentials, Cloudinary API keys).
-3. Install dependencies using `npm install`.
+3. Install dependencies using `pnpm install`.
-4. Start the application using `npm run dev`.
+4. Start the application using `pnpm run dev`.

 ## Running Tests

-- Integration Tests: `npm run test:integration`
+- Integration Tests: `pnpm run test:integration`
-- Unit Tests: `npm run test:unit`
+- Unit Tests: `pnpm run test:unit`

-## Submission

-Please find the code repository [here](https://github.com/bribironke/dhub-gallery) and the live demo [here](https://dhub-gallery.netlify.app/).
-Include any additional setup instructions in your repository's README file.

-Feel free to reach out if you have any questions or need further assistance!